LimitedRunGames-Tech/snes-rumble/README.md

 ## Mesen

-Download the emulator here [Mesen](https://mesen.ca/)
+Download the latest development build here [Mesen](https://github.com/SourMesen/Mesen2/#native-builds-recommended)

-Be sure to select "SNES Rumble" from the Port 1 drop-down menu in the "Input" settings
+When using Mesen, change the "Input" settings and select "SNES Rumble" from the Port 1 drop-down menu.

 ***